Carlsen–Niemann controversy

 During the Sinquefield Cup in September 2022, a controversy arose involving the chess grandmasters Magnus Carlsen, then world champion, and Hans Niemann.
-Carlsen, after surprisingly losing in their third-round matchup, dropped out of the tournament.
-Many interpreted his withdrawal as Carlsen tacitly accusing Niemann of having cheated.
-In their next tournament meetup, an online tournament, Carlsen abruptly resigned after one move, perplexing observers again.
-It became the most serious scandal about cheating allegations in chess in years, and it garnered significant attention in the news media worldwide.
+Carlsen, after being upset in their third-round matchup, dropped out of the tournament.
+Many commentators, most vocally grandmaster Hikaru Nakamura, interpreted his withdrawal as tacitly accusing Niemann of having cheated.
+In their next encounter in an online tournament, Carlsen abruptly resigned after one move, seemingly doubling down on his insinuation.
+The controversy became the most serious scandal about cheating allegations in chess in years, and it garnered significant attention in the news media worldwide.

 After the fifth round of the Sinquefield Cup, Niemann gave a lengthy interview addressing the controversy, in which he admitted to cheating in online chess in the past, but denied cheating in the game with Carlsen or in any over-the-board game.
 Three weeks later, Carlsen released a statement saying that Niemann's behavior during their Sinquefield Cup game, taken together with earlier suspicions, had persuaded him to withdraw from the tournament.
-Carlsen expressed the belief that Niemann had cheated more often and more recently than he had admitted.
+Carlsen expressed the belief that Niemann had cheated more often and more recently than he had publicly admitted.

 Chess.com removed Niemann from their platform in the days after Carlsen's withdrawal from the Sinquefield Cup.
-FIDE, the international chess governing body, rebuked Carlsen for his actions but at the same time acknowledged his concerns about cheating in chess.
+FIDE, the international chess governing body, rebuked Carlsen for his actions but at the same time acknowledged his concerns about cheating in Chess.
 FIDE later announced an investigation into Carlsen's claims of cheating and Niemann's response.
-Chess.com released an interim report summarising their evaluation of Niemann's games and their estimation of his online cheating on their platform.
-Many chess players and journalists commented on the issue, some supporting Carlsen's suspicions in one way or another, others criticizing him for his tournament withdrawal and for making allegations without producing evidence.
-Some expressed the belief that Niemann had not cheated in his game against Carlsen.
+Chess.com released an interim report summarizing their evaluation of Niemann's games and their estimation of his online cheating on their platform.
+Many chess players and journalists commented on the issue, some supporting Carlsen's suspicions in one way or another, others criticizing him for his tournament withdrawal and for making allegations without providing any evidence.
+Most top players expressed the view that Niemann had not cheated in the game against Carlsen, partly also criticizing Carlsen's play in the game.
 Most commentators expressed their desire for strict and consistent cheating controls in chess tournaments.

-In October 2022, Niemann filed a lawsuit against Carlsen, his company Play Magnus Group, Chess.com, Chess.com's Chief Chess Officer Daniel Rensch, and the grandmaster Hikaru Nakamura for defamation and unlawful collusion.
+In October 2022, Niemann filed a lawsuit against Carlsen, his company Play Magnus Group, Chess.com, Chess.com's Chief Chess Officer Daniel Rensch, and Nakamura for defamation and unlawful collusion.
 The complaint claimed that statements in the Chess.com report had falsely accused Niemann of a more extensive history of cheating in the past than he had publicly admitted, and that those statements were part of a malicious conspiracy to defame Niemann.
-The lawsuit was dismissed in June 2023.
+The antitrust claims in the lawsuit were dismissed in June 2023.